AledPeart/plant-base/TESTING.md

 ![pagination error]( static/images/pagination-search-error.png)

 I was receiving the above error when my search results were large enough to be paginated.
 I spent a lot of time trying to solve this including removing and re-installing the search indexes in MongoDB.
-I eventually found the solution from a fellow student on slack who had encountered the same thing on his project !( https://github.com/Edb83/self-isolution)
+I eventually found the cause was the query not being passed through properly to the second paginated page and beyond.
+The solution came from a fellow student on slack who had encountered the same thing on his project !( https://github.com/Edb83/self-isolution) The solution involved redefining the query variable and in the search function to ```query = request.args.get("query")```, as well as removing the "POST" and "GET" methods completely and changing the method in the search form from "POST" to "GET".

 ### Unresolved Bugs